 Dinner at Booty’s Street Food

-As for us, we decided to check out relatively new Booty’s Street Food based on its diverse tapas menu featuring street foods from all over the world.
+As for us, we decided to check out Booty’s Street Food based on its diverse tapas menu featuring street foods from all over the world.
 We were intrigued by the global menu as well as the deep cocktail program.
 Four small plates to share was perfect for the 2foodtrippers, as we were on our own for this meal.
 Our favorite plates were the Queijo Na Brasa (Brazil) and the Narcissus Kofta (Iran).
 Even though we were the only diners in the restaurant late on a Sunday night, we enjoyed the flavorful food, not to mention the Bywater Bomber cocktail.